-I did continue adding vinegar every minute or so, to keep the volcano going.
+I continued to add vinegar every minute or so, to keep the volcano going.

-After the excitement, we moved onto more fun.
+After the science experiment excitement, we moved onto more fun.
 Students played Stacking Jack and practiced comparing numbers.
+This is a fun way to practice counting and comparing numbers.
 They loved this!

 Once the cups fall, students line them up in 2 columns to identify who has more.
 One tip: have students stack their cups away from each other so it’s easier to know what cups belong to who.
 This will save you some you from solving LOTS of disagreements.

 3. Pumpkin Themed Making 10 Math Center Activity